-(5) definitions that include "property" - The Instrument defines different types of properties (early stage exploration, development, advanced) and requires a technical report to summarize material information about the subject property.
-We consider a property, in the context of the Instrument, to include multiple mineral claims or other documents of title that are contiguous or in such close proximity that any underlying mineral deposits would likely be developed using common infrastructure.

-(6) "qualified person" - The definition of "qualified person" in the Instrument does not include engineering and geoscience technicians, engineers and geoscientists in training, and equivalent designations that restrict the individual's scope of practice or require the individual to practise under the supervision of another professional engineer, professional geoscientist, or equivalent.
+- (6) definitions that include "property" The Instrument defines two different types of properties (early stage exploration, advanced) and requires a technical report to summarize material information about the subject property.
+We consider a property, in the context of the Instrument, to include multiple mineral claims or other documents of title that are contiguous or in such close proximity that any underlying mineral deposits would likely be developed using common infrastructure. - (7) "qualified person" The definition of "qualified person" in the Instrument does not include engineering and geoscience technicians, engineers and geoscientists in training, and equivalent designations that restrict the individual's scope of practice or require the individual to practise under the supervision of another professional engineer, professional geoscientist, or equivalent.

+Paragraph (d) of the definition requires a qualified person to be "in good standing with a professional association".
+We interpret this to include satisfying any related registration, licensing, or similar requirements.
 Canadian provincial and territorial legislation requires a qualified person to be registered if practising in a jurisdiction of Canada.
 It is the responsibility of the qualified person, in compliance with their professional association's code of ethics, to comply with laws requiring licensure of geoscientists and engineers.

-Paragraph (c) of the definition includes a test for what constitutes an acceptable membership designation in a foreign professional association.
+Paragraph (e) of the definition includes a test for what constitutes an acceptable membership designation in a foreign professional association.
 Appendix A to the Policy provides a list of the membership designations that we think meet this test as of the effective date of the Instrument.
-We anticipate updating the list periodically.
+We will update the list periodically.
 In assessing whether we think a membership designation meets the test, we will consider whether it is substantially similar to a membership designation in a professional association in a jurisdiction of Canada.